Perrett Laver Ltd – Public Facing Privacy and Data Protection Statement

 8-10 Great George Street,

-This website may contain links to other websites; we are not responsible for any content contained on these websites or any loss suffered by you in relation to your use of such websites.
-You waive any and all claims against Perrett Laver regarding the inclusion of links to other websites or your use of those web sites.
+This website may contain links to other websites; we are not responsible for any content contained on these websites.
+You should check the Privacy Notice that applies to each such website.